nateusmc/mybrary-fullstack/README.md

 -Have a section where users can add and edit notes on each book

--Be able to look through list of books and add it to thier 'Mybrary'
+-Be able to look through list of books and add it to their 'Mybrary'

 -Being able to filter through added books